Subscriber Badge GuideThis article explains how Partners and Affiliates can upload custom Subscriber Badges.

 Specific content prohibited from use in badges, emoticons or emoticon codes are listed below.
 Subscriber badges and Subscription prefix codes must also comply with these conditions, which prohibit the following:

-Under the second category, the Chat section, the Badge setting allows Partners to set or reset their Subscriber badge.
+Under the second category, the Subscriptions section, the Loyalty Badge setting allows Affiliates and Partners to set or reset their Subscriber badge.
 Unlike uploading an emoticon, setting a badge does not require manual approval before it appears to your audience.

 You can change your badge at any time by uploading a new badge.

 You can also upload custom badges for users that are subscribed for increasing numbers of months, beyond the base badge they receive as a new Subscriber.
-Extra tiers of 1, 3, 6, 12, and 24 months are available for custom badge slots.
+Extra tiers of 3-Month, 6-Month, and 1-Year are available for Affiliate custom badge slots.
+In addition to those, 3-Year to 8-Year custom badge slots are available for Partners.

-A: Yes.
-Unlike Emoticons, badges can only appear in your channel and therefore do not require manual approval before they appear to your audience.
+- A. Yes.
+Unlike Emoticons, badges will only appear in your channel and therefore do not require manual approval before they appear to your audience.